 ← Programs / Social Work

 The BSW program combines a liberal arts education with a professional social work education.
-In first year, you will take a range of courses outside of social work and one main social work course which introduces you to the profession of social work and the programs and policies that comprise the welfare state.
+In first year, you will take a range of courses outside of social work and one main social work course which introduces you to the profession of social work and the programs and policies of the welfare state.

+As a graduate with a Bachelor of Social Work you would be eligible to join the Ontario College of Social Workers and Social Service Workers and receive the designation of Registered Social Worker.
 A BSW from Carleton is portable across the Canadian provinces and territories and is generally recognized in the USA and several other countries.
 The School of Social Work is accredited by the Canadian Association for Social Work Education (CASWE); in our last accreditation review in 2012, the BSW program received the highest standing.

 What students are saying about Social Work